Do you have a friend who has a concept of God who will require them to pay for their actions after they die?

 Ecclesiastes writes that God has set eternity in the hearts of men, yet they cannot understand it.

 “What will you pay for?”

 On a plane ride from Chicago to Richmond, my elderly seat mate chatted at me nearly the entire way.

-Just after the captain made his pre-landing announcements, she lamented to me over the awful choices she sees her granddaughter making.
+Just after the captain made the pre-landing announcements, my talkative companion lamented to me over the awful choices she saw her granddaughter making.